-Netgain On: General Ledger
+Netgain on: General ledger

 The general ledger serves as the central repository for an organization's financial transactions.
 Learn the basics and more in this comprehensive guide.

-The general ledger serves as the central repository for an organization's financial transactions, providing a comprehensive record of income, expenses, assets, liabilities, and equity.
+The general ledger (GL) serves as the central repository for an organization's financial transactions, providing a comprehensive record of income, expenses, assets, liabilities, and equity.

 It stands as the backbone of a company's financial system and plays a crucial role in creating financial statements for accurate financial reporting.